 Imagine your bed again.
 Let’s say you have a deep lumbar curve (an overarching of the lower back).
 Resting on a soft mattress provides initial comfort to low back pain by providing relief.
 But it doesn’t help support your back in the long run.
 In fact, it actually accentuates issues with your spine by allowing the body to resort to old postures.
 A firm mattress, on the other hand, provides the structural support for your back to rest in a neutral position.

 Insoles work in the same way.
-Cushion provides initial comfort.
+Cushioned insoles provide initial comfort.
 But these types of insoles actually perpetuate biomechanical problems that are at the root of foot pain.

 The San Diego-based biomechanist Doug Stewart, Ph.D., maintains that support and not comfort should be the main criteria for choosing insoles.
 “You want something stiff that will support the arch and be complimentary to the ligaments, fascia and tendons of the foot,” contends Stewart.
 In fact, Stewart argues that overly squishy insoles can exacerbate injuries.